Artificial Intelligence in Python

-The ability to understand and use human languages is crucial in accepting AI to be really intelligent.
+The ability to understand and use human languages is crucial in accepting AI to be intelligent.
 The area of AI dedicated to this study is called Natural Language Processing (NLP).
-In more practical terms, we are usually interested in things like machine translation, information retrieval, information extraction, text classification, text search and other similar tasks.
+In more practical terms, we are usually interested in machine translation, information retrieval, information extraction, text classification, text search, and other similar tasks.

 The study of languages begins with syntax.
 Context-free grammars are most often used to represent the syntax of human languages.

-WordNet is a widely used and available lexical database of English language.
+WordNet is a widely used and available lexical database of the English language.

 The most popular Python libraries for NLP are spaCy and ntlk. fastText is a library for efficient learning of word representations and sentence classification.
 Transformers provides NLP models for deep-learning libraries Tensorflow and PyTorch.